AseasRoa/paintor/docs/v1.x/introduction/basic-usage.md

 ## Basic Usage

-The idea is that we compose our view with one or more templates, which we then render into one or more DOM element, or we can generate an HTML string.
+The idea is that we component our view with one or more templates, which we then render into one or more DOM element, or we can generate an HTML string.
 The templates may also use one or more states.

 ## In the Browser

 Here is an example of a simple clicks counter.
-We have a `state`, a \<button\> and a \<span\>.
+We have a `localState`, a \<button\> and a \<span\>.
 When the \<button\> is clicked, it increments the `clicks` property of the state, and this property is also displayed in the \<span\> element reactively: